Last summer we told you about the R22 phase out and with summer approaching, TML Service Experts wanted to remind you of your options.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

 If your air conditioning system was produced after January 2010, the R22 refrigerant phase-out probably won’t apply to you.
 However, if your air conditioner was produced before January 2010, you have a couple options:

 1) Buy an upgraded, more environmentally-friendly system, which requires the approved AC refrigerant.

 2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved air conditioner refrigerant.
 Keep in mind, this is not recommended because it could invalidate your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call TML Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioner, just in time for spring!
+If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call TML Service Experts today and we’ll come out and provide you a complimentary in-home estimate on a new air conditioner, just in time for spring!